CollinHeist/TitleCardMaker/docs/getting_started/custom_font.md

 1. Navigate to the font page by clicking :fontawesome-solid-font: `Fonts` from the side navigation bar.

-2. Create a new font by clicking the `Create New Font` button.
+2. Create a new font by clicking the
+<span class="example md-button">Create New Font</span> button.

 3. Expand the created font by clicking the accordion called "Custom Font".